rktfoss/zBoot/README.md

 **Note to Manufacturers** - Testing will comence immediately post installation and continue throughout the lifetime of the machine.
 All code produced for your machines is yours to freely distribute without recognition for any rhyme nor reason.

-You will be provided with monthly documentation in the first year then quarterly thereafter throughout the lifetime of the machine.
+You will be provided with monthly documentation in the first year, quarterly thereafter throughout the lifetime of the machine.
 Due to the overheads & effort involved in conducting our testing, all machines sent in for testing become the property of the zboot foundation.

 Contact details